jaspriyaaa/Daily-Report/README.md

 - **cat**

-Displays the content of a file.
+Creates the content of a file.

 Syntax:-cat file.txt